-The Story of Quanz Auto Care in Albuquerque, New Mexico
+The Story of Quanz Auto Body in Albuquerque, New Mexico

 In 1980, Rick worked hard at Coronado Salvage in the mornings and worked hard repairing vehicles at home in the afternoons.
 After a while Rick, began to hire technicians to help him.
 As the months passed, the word about Rick Quanz and his quality work was spreading around Rio Rancho, and more and more people wanted their vehicles repaired by Quanz.